yutu58/CubeTrainer/README.md

 - [x] Visualizer for the cases

 ## Smaller things
+- [x] Why not add an on the spot alg generator as well, if you feel like all algs are bad.

+## Perhaps useful
 - [ ] Save times to get an average idea of how slow you are
 - [ ] Save times per alg to see which algs are best / worst for you
 - [ ] Save times per case to see which cases are slowest
-- [ ] Why not add an on the spot alg generator as well, if you feel like all algs are bad.